 What Is Workplace Discrimination?

-Employment discrimination is still a major issue in the workplace even though California law prohibits it.
+California state law and federal law protects employees from employment discrimination.
 Employers who discipline or fire employees based on protected traits do so in violation of state and federal laws.
 This includes Title VII of the Equal Pay Act, among others.